Measuring the Temperature of Extremely Hot Shock-Heated Gas in the Major Merger MACS J0717.5+3745 With Relativistic

 \subsection{Extracting Fiducial Values from Tessellated Maps}

-The maps of cluster member galaxy velocities and the electron temperatures from both \chandra\ and \xmm\ are composed of irregular-shaped regions defined by the WVT or \texttt{contbin} procedures.
+The maps of cluster-member galaxy velocities and the electron temperatures from both \chandra\ and \xmm\ are composed of irregular-shaped regions defined by the WVT or \texttt{contbin} procedures.
 To extract the fiducial values of the velocity fields at each of the \spirefts\ pointings we use a PSF-weighted average computed from the entire map.
 The weighting factor is given by $\frac{B}{\sigma^2}$ where $B$ is the fraction of the PSF that couples to a given region and $\sigma$ is the measurement uncertainty on the quantity within that region.
 The \spirefts\ SLW bands' PSF depends on frequency channel, but we make the approximation that it has a Gaussian shape with a FWHM equal to 35\arcsec\ for all channels.
-Conversely, for the temperature maps we opt to use a per-pixel bin weighting because of the fact that the X-ray \texttt{contbins} are chosen to have an approximately equal number of total counts and thus an inverse variance weighted approach would be biased towards lower temperatures.
+For comparison, the range of PSF sizes over the frequencies used in this analysis are $31\arcsec$ to $37\arcsec$ with an average of $34\arcsec$.
+Conversely, for the temperature maps, we opt to use a per-pixel bin weighting because of the fact that the X-ray \texttt{contbins} are chosen to have an approximately equal number of total counts, and thus an inverse variance weighted approach would be biased toward lower temperatures.
 The extracted temperature values and their uncertainties are estimated via a Monte Carlo sampler.
-We produce $10^4$ realizations of the temperature maps where each spatial bin is varied as a Gaussian-distributed draw with mean and standard deviation set by the central value and measurement uncertainty.
+We produce $10^4$ realizations of the temperature maps, where each spatial bin is varied as a Gaussian-distributed draw with mean and standard deviation set by the central value and measurement uncertainty.
 The fiducial temperatures are then taken to be the median and standard deviation of this set of $10^4$ realizations and are shown, alongside the fiducial velocity values, in Table \ref{tab:prior_values}.